HtetLinMaung/actix_hls/readme.md

 First, make sure you have Rust, Cargo, and ffmpeg installed.

-- Install Rust and Cargo from (Rust's official site)[https://www.rust-lang.org/].
+- Install Rust and Cargo from [Rust's official site](https://www.rust-lang.org/).
 - You can typically install `ffmpeg` using a package manager.
 For instance, on macOS, you'd use `brew install ffmpeg`.

 2. `Create a new Rust project`: